PraneethGunas/whoami/content/curriculum.md

 &nbsp;

 ## Network Security
 > We focus on key protocols like TLS, DNSSEC, Routing, and Email Security, while exploring vulnerabilities and countermeasures.
-Recent study areas include certificate pinning in mobile apps, QUIC adoption, and its scalability, Destination-Side Source Address Validation (DSAV), etc. I’m currently trying to alayse reply attacks in TLS 1.3 during the 0-RTT handshake
+Recent study areas include certificate pinning in mobile apps, QUIC adoption, and its scalability, Destination-Side Source Address Validation (DSAV), Adoption of Route Origin Validation across autonomous systems etc. I’m currently trying to alayse reply attacks in TLS 1.3 during the data trasfer in 0-RTT handshake at the time of session resumption
 &nbsp;

 ## Software Engineering Research